 Organizations should consider that regardless of safeguards, technicians cannot wholly secure their networks.
 Now that doesn't mean they should give up, or the system administrator should be allowed to become complacent.
 Instead, it means to face and exploit with an open mind and then come to the conclusions that the data indicates.

-The driving message in this research is our society must shift regulation to tort law rather than criminal law for the benefit of researchers and, inadvertently, our national security (Emery, 2017).
+The driving message in this article is that our society must shift regulation to tort law rather than criminal law for the benefit of researchers and, inadvertently, our national security (Emery, 2017).

 Organizations must have motivated and enthusiastic IT security personnel who tirelessly work on the networks.
 If this person becomes complacent or lazy, then the company's security is at risk.
 Vulnerabilities are ever-growing and often unknown.